aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-pdf/_index.md

 linktitle: "Convert Table to PDF"
 type: docs
 url: /convert-table-to-pdf/
-keywords: "Aspose.Cells Cloud, Table to PDF, Excel table conversion, REST API, PDF generation, spreadsheet conversion"
+keywords: "Aspose.Cells, Table to PDF, Excel conversion, REST API, PDF generation"
 description: "Convert a local Excel table to a PDF file quickly using the Aspose.Cells Cloud REST API."
 weight: 100
 ---

 Export table data from a local Excel file to a PDF file using the Cloud API.

+**Prerequisites**
+To call the Convert Table to PDF API you must have a valid Aspose Cloud access token.
+Obtain it by registering your application in the Aspose Cloud dashboard and using the client ID and secret to request a token via OAuthâ€¯2.0.
+Include the token in the `Authorization: Bearer {access_token}` header of each request.

 ## **Convert Table to PDF API**